Welcome Back to School!

 In addition to the technology efforts, this summer also saw the start of many bond modernization projects.
 These projects were made possible with funds from Measure C4, the school improvement bond passed by Simi Valley voters in 2004.
 Various projects are underway and on track to be completed this month at 16 campuses throughout the district.
 As we approach the end of funds available through Measure C4, we remain grateful to the citizens of Simi Valley for their continued support of education in our community.

-In our ongoing effort to maintain the fiscal integrity of our district, this year we will continue to look at ways to right-size our district for continued fiscal health.
+In the ongoing effort to maintain the district's fiscal integrity, we will continue to look at ways to right-size our district for ongoing fiscal health.
 Our Board of Education will revisit the recommendations of the District Advisory Committee (DAC) regarding potential school closures.
 They will continue to monitor enrollment to gauge the effect of declining enrollment and will seek ways, as was previously mentioned, to implement new programs that focus on areas of interest to our students and parents.
 The Board will also consider ideas for repurposing campuses that are not fully utilized.
 Birth rates and business trends within our city will be studied to better determine the impact on our enrollment from companies that either close or reduce their work force.

 As we look toward the future, we will continue to look for ways to collaborate with our parents and our community.
 From the Simi Elementary Restoration Committee (looking to restore the historic building on that site) to the Surplus Property Committee, surveys and other efforts aimed at gathering input on a variety of issues, we value your participation with us as we look toward the future.
 Like you, we are excited about the 2014-2015 school year, which we know will be marked by many successes for our students.